 where fCI represents all operations in the CI component, WCI and bCI are the parameters used for the transformation, and f is the sigmoid activation function.
 Then, we perform backward propagation and update the parameters in the CI component, according to Eqs.
-(18), (19), and (20) (see lines 3-5).
+(18), (19), and (20) (see lines 3-5 in Algorithm2).

 Algorithm2.
 Training algorithm of the CI component